vic9112/gem5-exercises/slides/03-Developing-gem5-models/07-chi-protocol.md

 ## Now, let's run a full system simulation

 Let's create a script to run IS from NPB.
-Just add the following to the template in [`materials/03-Developing-gem5-models/07-chi-protocol/run-is.py`](../../materials/03-Developing-gem5-models/07-chi-protocol/run-is.py/).
+Just add the following to the template in `materials/03-Developing-gem5-models/07-chi-protocol/run-is-{your computer ISA}.py`.

 ```python
 from hierarchy import PrivateL1SharedL2CacheHierarchy